SERVING THE COMMUNITY FOR OVER 150 YEARS

 November 2011

-With rumours of the pub’s demise arife, Sue and Reg Fentiman, the landlords during the 1970s were interviewed, and the South London Press agreed to run it.
-The Ivy House might have a case for a Grade II Listing.
-The article was brought to the attention of former pub regular called Neil Pettigrew.
+With rumours of the pub’s demise rife, Sue and Reg Fentiman, the 1970s landlords were interviewed.
+The South London Press agreed to run it.
+It was felt The Ivy House might have a good case for a Grade II Listing.
+With that in mind, the article was brought to the attention of former pub regular Neil Pettigrew.

 -